 “He’s had the best all his life, you may not understand now but he needs this.”
 He reassured

-The next day I had travelled down with my dad to start the admission process and he kept telling me that it was about the student and not the school.
+Their words were muffled, the rest of the conversation.
+The next day I travelled down with my dad to start the admission process and he kept telling me that it was about the student and not the school.
+That I could be outstanding if I choose to be.

 Mum wasn’t happy but I didn’t mind.
-It was a recognized school with lecturers and students with classes so it was enough for me.
-She took it upon herself to get me a great hostel and furnished it well for me.
+It was a recognized school, up to the standards set by the ministry of education, it had lecturers and students alike with suitable lecture halls at least in my department so it was enough for me.
+She took it upon herself to get me a great hostel accommodation and furnished it well.

-But ever since I began school in full swing, I felt out of place, something felt missing, an essence.
+But ever since I began school in full swing, I felt out of place, something felt missing, an essence, a purpose.
 It wasn’t what I was used to.
 It wasn’t the rich kids struggling to be noticed or make best results.
 It wasn’t kids whose zombie lives were being driven about.
-It was not better but it was different, it created a longing that I didn’t even understand...
+It was not better but it was different, it created a longing that I didn’t even understand.